 4. Fast Internet Connection

 Whichever encoding method you choose, you need to connect the encoder to a fast internet connection to upload your stream.
 We recommend an upload speed of between 2 and 5 Mbps (that’s megabits, not megabytes) for HD video streaming.
 Any slower and you’ll negatively affect the quality of your transmission.

 For a more detailed calculation, we recommend that your connection upload speed be no less than double the bit-rate at which you plan to stream your video.
 This will ensure a good quality stream on your end.

 As a side note, it’s important to guarantee a stable, fast connection for your audience.
 However, this can be impossible if you’re using a public network that the thousands of attendees at a large graduation ceremony are also using.
 Be sure that you not only have the necessary bandwidth now but also when the event time arrives.

 To broadcast live online, we recommend a wired Ethernet connection as the fastest, most stable method of getting online.
 Compared to Wi-Fi, Ethernet LAN has lower latency, higher average speeds, and less chance of signal interference.
 For a graduation ceremony, Ethernet will certainly be the fastest and most appropriate method.

 5. Live Video Hosting Provider

-The last element you’ll need for a broadcast is a live video stream host.
-This is the online platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers located all over the world.
+The last element you’ll need to broadcast live online is a live video stream host.
+This is the online video platform that will ingest your video upload feed from the encoder and deliver it (via a network of servers) to viewers around the world.

-As you can imagine, streaming HD video to hundreds, thousands, or even millions of viewers simultaneously around the world is a demanding task.
+As you can imagine, simultaneously streaming HD video to hundreds, thousands, or even millions of global viewers is a demanding task.
 It requires a network of powerful, high-bandwidth servers.